thegetty/bronze-guidelines/content/vocabulary/Roman joint.md

 ---
 title: Roman joint
-weight: 670
+weight: 655
 type: page
 layout: vocabulary
 toc: false
 menu: false
-definition: A type of joint between two separately cast elements in which one element slots into the hollow “sleeve” of the other.
-The joint is generally further secured using pins, rivets, or by %%soldering%%.
+definition: "A type of joint between two separately cast elements in which one element slots into the hollow “sleeve” of the other.
+The joint is generally further secured using pins, rivets, or by %%soldering%%."
 ---

 <div class="backmatter">